VirtualPrawn/kekbot/README.md

  * "Where am i on the stairs?" - Always returns "You're almost at the top!"
 (NEW)
  * "BAGGER 288" - Always returns "BAGGER :two::eight::eight:" (NEW)
  * "bake me a cake" - Always returnes "bakes you a :cake:" (NEW)

-**Mods**: People in the modlist can do these commands.
+ * "ranch or cool ranch" - Always returns "cool ranch you bitch" (NEW) **Mods**: People in the modlist can do these commands.

  * %modlist - List all the Kekbot moderators.